pcubedp/security-audit-script/README.md

 A modular and extensible **Linux Security Audit Toolkit** written in Bash.
 This toolkit helps you quickly identify potential security misconfigurations and vulnerabilities on your Linux system through automated scans.

+(P.S.
+Yes, there are a lot of comments.
+Future me (and maybe you) will thank me :P)

 ---

 ## Features